Firm of sculptors, modellers and plasterers founded by GSA

 Amongst the many other buildings they worked on are:

-With architectural carving redundant by the 1950s, they relied on contracts such as the plaster and roughcasting at Greenfield Primary School (1951).
+With architectural carving redundant by the 1950s, the firm relied on contracts such as the plaster and roughcasting at Greenfield Primary School (1951) to sustain it into the second half of the 20th Century.

 Both John Holmes and Mathew Jackson trained at GSA, and exhibited portraits and genre works concurrently with their commercial activities, 1890-1928.